-Prerequisite: Successful completion of Introduction to Journalism.
+Prerequisite: A- or better in Introduction to Journalism or departmental approval.

 Advanced Journalism: Newspaper Concentration (1 year/0.5 unit)

 This course is an extension of the Journalism: Newspaper Concentration course and is designed for editors of the newspaper.
 The emphasis of this course is mastery of their skills in design, photography, editing and writing.
 Because this is an Extra Period Option course, students may take this course in addition to their full academic loads.
 The course carries one-half credit for a full year of participation.